capyblock/DisableVillagerTrade/README.md

 - Bypass permission (`disabletrade.bypass`) for staff
 - Per-world disable configuration
 - Villagers with no profession (NONE) can still be interacted with
+- Automatic update checker with notifications
+- Admin commands for management

 ## Installation
 1. Download the latest release